-A conviction for a crime that carries county jail or state prison time doesn't always automatically result in serving jail time – but you will need a criminal defense lawyer who is familiar with all the available alternative sentencing options - which are often the best option for the court and our clients.
-We can help show the judge that you are not just another defendant – but someone who is deserves a chance to avoid jail time.
+When facing a conviction for a crime that could lead to jail time, it's crucial to have a criminal defense lawyer who understands your unique situation and is familiar with all the available alternative sentencing options.
+We believe that these options, often the best choice for the court and our clients, can show the judge that you are not just another defendant but someone who deserves a chance to avoid jail time.

-In basis terms, “alternative sentencing” provides you an opportunity at avoiding confinement in jail through different programs that are a negotiated plea agreement by your criminal lawyer and prosecutor.
+In basic terms, “alternative sentencing” provides you with an opportunity to avoid confinement in jail through different programs that are negotiated plea agreements by your criminal lawyer and prosecutor.

 Alternative sentencing is normally available in misdemeanor and felony drug crime charges – but can also be offered in theft crime and domestic violence charges.
 Additionally, it gives you an opportunity to rehabilitate and get your life back on track, especially if you are an addict.

-We can aggressively pursue alternative sentencing for our clients as we know the opportunity to avoid jail time can give you badly needed help to get your life in order.
+With our expertise, we can aggressively pursue alternative sentencing for our clients.
+We understand that the opportunity to avoid jail time can provide the much-needed support to get your life in order, giving you confidence about your future.

 What are the Alternative Sentencing Requirements?